-5-2 Configuring Audio Input and Output
+5-1 Configuring Audio Input and Output

-5-2-1 Configuring 2/4/5.1/7.1-Channel Audio
+5-1-1 Configuring 2/4/5.1/7.1-Channel Audio

 The motherboard provides six audio jacks on the back panel which support 2/4/5.1/7.1-channel audio.
 The picture to the right shows the default audio jack assignments.
 The integrated HD (High Definition) audio provides jack retasking capability that allows the user to change the function for each jack through the audio driver.

-For example, in a 4-channel audio configuration, if a Rear speaker is plugged into the default Center/ Subwoofer speaker out jack, you can retask the Center/Subwoofer speaker out jack to be Rear speaker out.
+For example, in a

+4-channel audio configuration, if a Rear speaker is plugged into the default Center/Subwoofer speaker out jack, you can retask the Center/Subwoofer speaker out jack to be Rear speaker out.

-- To install a microphone, connect your microphone to the Mic in jack and manually configure the jack for microphone functionality. - Audio signals will be present on both of the front and back panel audio connections simultaneously.
-If you want to mute the back panel audio (only supported when using an HD front panel audio module), refer to instructions on next page.
+- To install a microphone, connect your microphone to the Mic in or Line in jack and manually configure the jack for microphone functionality. - If your front panel audio supports Intel HD Audio standard, you can have both the front and back panel audio connectors active simultaneously.